jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 Prerequisites
 -----------

-This quickstart depends on the deployment of the 'greeter' quickstart.
+This quickstart depends on the deployment of the `greeter` quickstart.
 Before running this quickstart, see the [greeter README](../greeter/README.md) file for details on how to deploy it.

 You can verify the deployment of the `greeter` quickstart by accessing the following URL: <http://localhost:8080/jboss-greeter>